wmlogo022021

 A tripod – So simple, but such fun!
 Add a tripod to the mix (the kids already have cameras on their phones) and teens will be silly all afternoon taking photos and making movies.
 I recommend the Bluehorn 40" Selfie Stick and Tripod, as it’s sturdy, easily adjustable for a perfect angle, and compatible with both iPhones and Androids.
 Or course it has a remote!
 And did you think props were just for parties?
 Incorrect!
 When your teen / tween has friends over, pull out a box of dress-up hats, hairpieces, scarves, and fun clothes, and let them have at it.
 They’re bound to make some fun fashion show memories to share on their Instagram! [ad]

 Face paint.
-My 13-year-old received the Blue Squid Face Painting Kit and a book of designs one Christmas, and it was a big hit.
+One Christmas, my daughter received the Blue Squid Face Painting Kit and a book of designs, and it was a big hit.
 The teen years are a good age for this activity – they won’t make a mess and should be dexterous enough to crank out some really cool designs on each other’s faces.
 Also, my tween thinks these cute temporary metallic tattoos are worth their weight in gold, no pun intended! [ad]

 Basketball goal.
 Maybe you’ve never liked the idea of a basketball goal in the driveway or the backyard, but as your child gets older, shooting hoops can be a great way to release steam, and a fun, active activity to do when their friends arrive.